CapsuleEndoscope/EndoSLAM/README.md

 #### 3.2 Pose Estimation

-  - The pose trajectories of EndoSfMLearner and state-of-the-art methods on ex-vivo small intestine recording obtained from Low Resolution and High Resolution endoscope cameras and Mirocam capsule camera as follows:
+  - The pose trajectories of Endo-SfMLearner and state-of-the-art methods on ex-vivo small intestine recording obtained from Low Resolution and High Resolution endoscope cameras and Mirocam capsule camera as follows:

 <p align="center">
 <img src='imgs/real_pose.png' width=800/>